-

 Energy Resources for Your Congregation

-Michigan IPL is here to equip and support your congregation as you transform the way you use energy.
-Energy extraction, transportation, and use has negative consequences to the health, environment, and economics of a society.
-The good news is that together we can impact the climate crisis, improve our communities, and create better opportunities for faith, creation and environmental justice!
+Michigan IPL is here to inspire and equip your congregation to use energy more wisely.
+Energy extraction, transportation, and waste have negative consequences for our health and the stability of life on Earth.
+Together we can make positive change to improve our communities, and create better opportunities for faith, creation and environmental justice!

 You can begin here by learning more about: